Sugar Talk Sugar Talk

 Invert sugar is used in a diverse range of food and beverages, including ice cream, sorbets, fondants, soft drinks, baked goods and cough syrups.
-As well as helping develop flavour, invert sugar also serves a functional role in these products.
-For example, its ability to retain moisture leads to a longer shelf life for baked goods and the way it depresses the freezing point of ice creams and sorbets makes them easier to scoop.
+As well as bringing flavour, invert sugar serves important functions in these products.
+For example, its ability to retain moisture leads to a longer shelf life for baked goods.
+It also depresses the freezing point of ice creams and sorbets, making them easier to scoop.

-In addition, invert sugar also makes products more resistant to microbial spoilage, further extending their shelf life and keeping them fresher for longer.
-As it also reduces sugar crystallisation, it can leave products with a smoother, softer texture.
-For soft drinks, its ability to easily dissolve in cold liquids means it is preferable to sucrose as a sweetener.
+Invert sugar’s moisture retaining abilities makes products more resistant to microbial spoilage, extending shelf life and keeping them fresher for longer.
+And, because it reduces sugar crystallisation, it gives products a smoother, softer texture.
+For soft drinks, its ability to easily dissolve in cold liquids makes it better than sucrose as a sweetener.

-At Ragus Pure Sugars, we supply invert sugar for use in the above application in two forms: full invert syrup and partial invert syrup.
-Full invert syrup is a mixture of 95% invert sugar to 5% sucrose, resulting in a sweetness value that is around 40% greater than sucrose.
-Partial invert syrup, such as Eastick’s golden syrup, is a combination of 44% sucrose with 56% invert sugar, leaving a sweetness value that is only 20% greater than straight sucrose.
+At Ragus, we supply full invert syrup and partial invert syrup.
+Full invert syrup is a mixture of nearly all invert sugar to sucrose, resulting in a sweetness value 40% greater than sucrose.
+Partial invert syrup, such as Eastick’s golden syrup, is a combination of around half sucrose with half invert sugar, making it 20% sweeter than straight sucrose.

 What advice do Ragus Pure Sugars give clients when buying invert sugar?